• Skip to primary navigation

 Recipe Card

-Pannenkoeken served on a white plate.
+Pannenkoeken are served on a white plate.

-4.93 from 82 votes
+5 from 3 votes

 Pannenkoeken (Dutch Pancakes)

 This simple pannenkoeken recipe highlights the pancakes' delicate texture and flavor.
-All they need is a sprinkling of brown sugar.
+All they need is a sprinkling of sugar.

 Prep Time10 minutes mins